Val di Fassa Hut-to-Hut Walking Holiday

 The Monzoni Group

-Accommodation: Rifugio Contrin (half board)
+Accommodation: Rifugio Contrin (half-board)

 View of the Val Contrin valley.
 Dolomites.
 South Tyrol.
 Italy.